Menopause and Tinnitus: #1 Definitive Guide

 Given these risks, current guidelines recommend using the lowest effective dose of HRT and tailoring treatment to the patient's individual risk factors and symptom profile [13].

+For women with significant emotional distress, migraine, and vasomotor symptoms (hot flashes and night sweats) who have severe tinnitus, HRT may provide meaningful improvements.
 However, as of now, reproductive hormones should not be viewed as a frontline solution for tinnitus.
 Until more data are available, clinicians should approach the use of HRT for tinnitus with caution, emphasizing shared decision-making and close monitoring for potential adverse effects.

 Natural alternatives to HRT for menopause have gained attention due to potential risks associated with synthetic HRT.
 These approaches include both plant-based options and lifestyle interventions: